DorisPasic/DorisPasic/README.md

 ## Hi there 👋

-- 🌱 Currently, I'm a Web Development student at Digital Careers Institute.
+- 🌱 Currently, I'm a Full Stack Web Development Student at Digital Careers Institute.
 - 👯 I’m looking to collaborate on tools for ✨neurodivergent✨ people!
 - 💬 Ask me about my favorite animal 😺
 - 📨 How to reach me: dorispasicstudio@outlook.de or Social Media
-- 🙋‍♀️ Pronouns: she / her
 - 🥳 Fun fact: I LOVE Upcycling

 <!--
 **DorisPasic/DorisPasic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.